hashicorp/terraform-provider-aws/docs/raising-a-pull-request.md

 - __Passes Testing__: All code and documentation changes must pass unit testing, code linting, and website link testing.
 Resource code changes must pass all acceptance testing for the resource.
 - __Avoids API Calls Across Account, Region, and Service Boundaries__: Resources should not implement cross-account, cross-region, or cross-service API calls.
-- __Avoids Optional and Required for Non-Configurable Attributes__: Resource schema definitions for read-only attributes should not include `Optional: true` or `Required: true`.
+- __Does Not Set Optional or Required for Non-Configurable Attributes__: Resource schema definitions for read-only attributes must not include `Optional: true` or `Required: true`.
 - __Avoids resource.Retry() without resource.RetryableError()__: Resource logic should only implement [`resource.Retry()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#Retry) if there is a retryable condition (e.g., `return resource.RetryableError(err)`).
-- __Avoids Resource Read Function in Data Source Read Function__: Data sources should fully implement their own resource `Read` functionality including duplicating `d.Set()` calls.
+- __Avoids Reusing Resource Read Function in Data Source Read Function__: Data sources should fully implement their own resource `Read` functionality including duplicating `d.Set()` calls.
 - __Avoids Reading Schema Structure in Resource Code__: The resource `Schema` should not be read in resource `Create`/`Read`/`Update`/`Delete` functions to perform looping or otherwise complex attribute logic.
 Use [`d.Get()`](https://godoc.org/github.com/hashicorp/terraform/helper/schema#ResourceData.Get) and [`d.Set()`](https://godoc.org/github.com/hashicorp/terraform/helper/schema#ResourceData.Set) directly with individual attributes instead.
 - __Avoids ResourceData.GetOkExists()__: Resource logic should avoid using [`ResourceData.GetOkExists()`](https://godoc.org/github.com/hashicorp/terraform/helper/schema#ResourceData.GetOkExists) as its expected functionality is not guaranteed in all scenarios.
-- __Implements Read After Create and Update__: Except where API eventual consistency prohibits immediate reading of resources or updated attributes,  resource `Create` and `Update` functions should return the resource `Read` function.
+- __Calls Read After Create and Update__: Except where API eventual consistency prohibits immediate reading of resources or updated attributes,  resource `Create` and `Update` functions should return the resource `Read` function.
 - __Implements Immediate Resource ID Set During Create__: Immediately after calling the API creation function, the resource ID should be set with [`d.SetId()`](https://godoc.org/github.com/hashicorp/terraform/helper/schema#ResourceData.SetId) before other API operations or returning the `Read` function.
 - __Implements Attribute Refreshes During Read__: All attributes available in the API should have [`d.Set()`](https://godoc.org/github.com/hashicorp/terraform/helper/schema#ResourceData.Set) called their values in the Terraform state during the `Read` function.
-- __Implements Error Checks with Non-Primitive Attribute Refreshes__: When using [`d.Set()`](https://godoc.org/github.com/hashicorp/terraform/helper/schema#ResourceData.Set) with non-primitive types (`schema.TypeList`, `schema.TypeSet`, or `schema.TypeMap`), perform error checking to [prevent issues where the code is not properly able to refresh the Terraform state](https://www.terraform.io/plugin/sdkv2/best-practices/detecting-drift#error-checking-aggregate-types).
+- __Performs Error Checks with Non-Primitive Attribute Refreshes__: When using [`d.Set()`](https://godoc.org/github.com/hashicorp/terraform/helper/schema#ResourceData.Set) with non-primitive types (`schema.TypeList`, `schema.TypeSet`, or `schema.TypeMap`), perform error checking to [prevent issues where the code is not properly able to refresh the Terraform state](https://www.terraform.io/plugin/sdkv2/best-practices/detecting-drift#error-checking-aggregate-types).
 - __Implements Import Acceptance Testing and Documentation__: Support for resource import (`Importer` in resource schema) must include `ImportState` acceptance testing (see also the [Acceptance Testing Guidelines](running-and-writing-acceptance-tests.md)) and `## Import` section in resource documentation.
 - __Implements Customizable Timeouts Documentation__: Support for customizable timeouts (`Timeouts` in resource schema) must include `## Timeouts` section in resource documentation.
 - __Implements State Migration When Adding New Virtual Attribute__: For new "virtual" attributes (those only in Terraform and not in the API), the schema should implement [State Migration](https://www.terraform.io/plugin/sdkv2/resources#state-migrations) to prevent differences for existing configurations that upgrade.